The End of the World (Doctor Who): Plot

 The Ninth Doctor takes Rose five billion years into her future.
 They land on Platform One, a space station in orbit around Earth.
 They have arrived in time for a party celebrating the final destruction of the long-abandoned Earth by the expansion of the Sun.
 The Doctor uses his psychic paper to pass as their invitation to the party, and he and Rose find many elite alien beings there.
-The guests include Lady Cassandra, billed as "the last human" but is actually a face on a large piece of skin that must be continually moisturised.
+The guests include Lady Cassandra, who is billed as "the last human" but is actually a face on a large sheet of skin that must be continually moisturised.
 Also present is the Face of Boe.

 Meanwhile, the gifts brought by the Adherents of the Repeated Meme contain robotic spiders that immediately work at disabling functions on Platform One.
-The Steward of Platform One recognises something is wrong, but is killed when the spiders lower the solar filter of his room and expose him to the powerful solar radiation.
+The Steward of Platform One is killed when the spiders lower the solar filter of his room and expose him to the powerful solar radiation.
 After Rose insults Cassandra, the Adherents follow her and knock her unconscious.
-She regains consciousness in an observation room where the solar filter drops.
+They drag her into an observation room and set the solar filter to descend.
 The Doctor gets the filter back up but cannot get her out.

 The Doctor determines that the Adherents sabotaged Platform One.
 However, they are robots commanded by Cassandra.
-Cassandra admits to being the saboteur: her original plan was to create a hostage situation (with herself as one of the "victims") and profit from the compensation she would have had, but now intends to gain money from Cassandra's stock holdings in the companies of the guests' competitors to increase in value after they die.
+Cassandra admits to being the saboteur: her original plan was to create a hostage situation (with herself as one of the "victims") and profit from the compensation she would have had, but now intends to gain money from her stock holdings in the companies of the guests' competitors to increase in value after they die.
 Cassandra teleports off the station as the spiders bring down the shielding on the entire station.
 The Doctor and the sentient tree Jabe travel to the bowels of Platform One to restore the automated shields, but it requires one of them to travel through several spinning fans.
-Jabe sacrifices herself to hold down a switch to slow down the fan blades.
+Jabe sacrifices herself within extreme heat to hold down a switch to slow down the fan blades.
 This allows the Doctor to reactivate the system just before the expanding Sun hits the station and destroys Earth.

 The Doctor reverses Cassandra's teleport and brings her back onto the station.
-In the elevated temperature and without moisture, Cassandra's body creaks and ruptures.
-The Doctor explains to Rose, now free from the observation room, that he is the last of the Time Lords, and that his planet was destroyed in the wake of a great war.
+In the elevated temperature and without moisture, Cassandra's body creaks and ruptures, snapping from her frame.
+The Doctor explains to Rose that he is the last of the Time Lords, and that his planet was destroyed in the wake of a great war.